-The Company's customers are primarily large global agencies, NGOs, ministries of health and other government agencies which purchase and distribute FC2 for use in HIV/AIDS prevention and family planning programs.
+The Company's customers are primarily large global agencies, NGOs, ministries of health, and other government agencies which purchase and distribute FC2 for use in HIV/AIDS prevention and family planning programs.
 The Company offers uniform, volume-based pricing to such agencies, rather than entering into long-term supply agreements.

 In the U.S., FC2 is sold to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
 Municipal and state departments of health have been increasing access to FC2 within established condom programming.
-Chicago, Los Angeles, San Francisco, New York and Washington, D.C., are all examples of cities with programs providing female and male condoms free of charge.
-In New York City, at December 31, 2014 FC2 has been distributed in 1,672 locations, up 12% over 1,495 locations at December 31, 2013.
+Chicago, Los Angeles, San Francisco, New York, and Washington, D.C. are all examples of cities with programs providing female and male condoms free of charge.
+In New York City, as of December 31, 2015, FC2 has been distributed to 1,811 locations.

 The Company has encouraged growth in the U.S. through education and program development support.
-To make health professional education broadly available, the Company introduced its FC2 On-line Training Program in March 2012.
+To make health professional education broadly available, the Company introduced its FC2 Online Training Program in March 2012.

-The National Female Condom Coalition (NFCC) and Universal Access to Female Condoms (UAFC) sponsored the third annual Global Female Condom Day on September 16, 2014.
-The 2014 Global Female Condom Day drew greater attention and participation than in the previous year.
+The National Female Condom Coalition (NFCC) and UAFC sponsored the fourth annual Global Female Condom Day on September 16, 2015.
+The 2015 Global Female Condom Day drew greater attention and participation than in the previous years.
 Public events highlighting the need for access to female condoms and promoting their use in family planning and disease prevention were organized around the world and in the U.S., including events specifically initiated or co-sponsored by the Company.
-The Company assembled five internationally recognized health experts and sexual health advocates to record their insights on the challenges and opportunities facing female condom use in the U.S. and around the world, which was made available on Global Female Condom Day.

-Globally, the Company has a multilingual website that provides downloadable training and education information in English, Portuguese, Spanish and French, which is viewed approximately 1,500 times per month.
-The Company also has a multilingual YouTube channel for FC2 animation and instructions which has been viewed more than 10 million times since it was launched in December 2012.
+Globally, the Company has a multilingual website that provides downloadable training and education information in English, Portuguese, Spanish, and French.

-Outside of the U.S., 184 training and education sessions were held in 7 countries, with an estimated 118,000 people participating in the sessions in 2014.
-In addition, persons in 40 countries asked for and received information and advice on training and education.
+Outside of the U.S., training and education sessions were held in 10 countries, with an estimated 32,000 people participating in the sessions in 2015